 Bella Vista Motel Hokitika

-We welcome you to the Bella Vista Hokitika Motel.
+We welcome you to Bella Vista Motel Hokitika.

 We are easy to find on Fitzherbert Street, just an hour and forty minutes from Franz Josef Glacier and 30 minutes from Greymouth.
-We are a flat 5 minute walk to shops, restaurants, art and craft studios and beach.
+From our motel, Hokitika shops, restaurants arts and crafts studios and the beach are all a five-minute walk away.

 Hokitika has many attractions on offer, see the many talented artisans at work, including the jade factories, Gold Room and glass-blowing studio.
 A visit to the Historical Museum is a must.